Prince William, Duke of Cumberland: Legacy

 Prince William County, Virginia is named for him, as well as Cumberland County, Maine, Cumberland County, New Jersey, Cumberland County, North Carolina, and Cumberland County, Virginia.
 Various other places in the American colonies were named after him, including the Cumberland River, the Cumberland Gap and the Cumberland Mountains.
 In Britain, Cumberland Road in Kew and the Grade II listed Cumberland Gate into Kew Gardens are named after him.

 In 2005 he was selected by the BBC History Magazine as the 18th century's worst Briton.

 A memorial obelisk was erected to the Duke's military services in Windsor Great Park.
 It is inscribed "THIS OBELISK RAISED BY COMMAND OF KING GEORGE THE SECOND COMMEMORATES THE SERVICES OF HIS SON WILLIAM DUKE OF CUMBERLAND THE SUCCESS OF HIS ARMS AND THE GRATITUDE OF HIS FATHER THIS TABLET WAS INSCRIBED BY HIS MAJESTY KING WILLIAM THE FOURTH".
-According to a local park guide, the obelisk was originally inscribed "Culloden" but Queen Victoria had "Culloden" removed.
+According to a local park guide and Scottish historian Murray Pittock, the obelisk was originally inscribed "Culloden" but Queen Victoria had "Culloden" removed.

 An equestrian statue of the Duke was erected in London's Cavendish Square in 1770, but was removed in 1868 since by that time the 'butcher of Culloden' was generally reviled.
 The original plinth remained.

+In 2019, plans by developers to name a street close to the battlefield after the Duke were rejected by the Highland Council.